 - 1 1/2 cups warm water , 105°F

-- Place the salt and yeast in a large bowl.
+- Place the flour, salt and yeast in a large bowl.
 Then pour the warm water over top, making sure it's not too hot.

 - Generously flour your hands and turn the dough onto a lightly floured surface.
 The dough will be sticky.
 Do not punch it down, knead it or roll it out.
 Gently work the dough into your preferred shape.
 I typically work it into a French boule (round circle) or 2 loaves and tuck the ends under.
 Lightly dust the top with flour and then use a bread knife to add 1-4 lines across the top.